Aliases for PTGER3 Gene

 GeneCards Summary for PTGER3 Gene

-PTGER3 (Prostaglandin E Receptor 3 (Subtype EP3)) is a Protein Coding gene.
+PTGER3 (Prostaglandin E Receptor 3) is a Protein Coding gene.
 Diseases associated with PTGER3 include antenatal bartter syndrome and hypersensitivity syndrome, carbamazepine-induced.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and prostaglandin E receptor activity.
 An important paralog of this gene is TBXA2R.

 UniProtKB/Swiss-Prot for PTGER3 Gene